arflores2/responsive-gallery/README.md

-# Node Angular Skeleton #
+# Responsive Gallery #

-Quickly setup a Node server with Angular front end.
+One Page Demo Gallery in Angular

 ### Application Stack ######